 - Confirm that the front GPU has been correctly installed as described in the previous section. - 2.
-Secure the riser card on the mounting bracket with five screws. - Insert the Nvidia GPUs/Intel Xeon Phi into the GPU bracket and secure with screws. - Confirm that the Nvidia GPUs/Intel Xeon Phi is securely mounted in the GPU bracket.
+Secure the mounting bracket with one screw - Insert the Nvidia GPUs/Intel Xeon Phi into the GPU bracket and secure with three screws - Confirm that the Nvidia GPUs/Intel Xeon Phi is securely mounted in the GPU bracket.

-Figure 6-18: Installing the Nvidia GPUs/Intel Xeon Phi into the Bracket
+Installing a Rear Nvidia GPUs/Intel Xeon Phi into a Bracket